folio-org/raml-module-builder/README.md

   within the circulation project.
 The generated interfaces are implemented within the project.

-- Open the `com.sling.rest.impl` package and notice that the appropriate parameters (as described in the RAML) are passed as parameters to these functions so that no parameter parsing is needed by the developer.
+- Open the `com.folio.rest.impl` package and notice that the appropriate parameters (as described in the RAML) are passed as parameters to these functions so that no parameter parsing is needed by the developer.

-- **IMPORTANT NOTE:** Every interface implementation - by any module - must reside in package `com.sling.rest.impl`.
+- **IMPORTANT NOTE:** Every interface implementation - by any module - must reside in package `com.folio.rest.impl`.
 This is the package that is scanned at runtime by the runtime framework, to find the needed runtime implementations of the generated interfaces.